 Task Force Members

-The USCRTF membership, as established in 1998, included members of 11 Federal agencies, which has since grown to include 14 Federal agencies, 7 U.S. States, Territories, Commonwealths, and 3 Freely Associated States.
+The USCRTF membership, as established in 1998, included members of 11 Federal agencies, which has since grown to include 15 Federal agencies, 7 U.S. States, Territories, Commonwealths, 3 Freely Associated States, and 4 Fishery Management Councils.

 Co-Chairs